eliasadmaso1/users-data-vue/README.md

 To Start the application:

-1.Clone the code.
+1.Clone the code

-2.Start the client with npm run serve command line.
+2.Start the client with npm run serve command line

-3.Start the server with npm start.
+3.Start the server with npm start